Upright Freezer Organization Made Easy: 5 Space-Saving Tips

 Although it does require a bit more work up front to cook meals before freezing them, I think it is worth it to have more meals in the freezer!

-Tip #5 to Maximize a Small Freezer: Adjust Your Freezer Shelves or Layout to “File” Your Meals
+Tip #5: Adjust Your Freezer Shelves or Layout to “File” Your Meals

 I think being able to file your food into your freezer is the way to make the most efficient use of your freezer AND make it the easiest to utilize.